Ivor Grattan-Guinness: Work

 The work of Grattan-Guinness touched on all historical periods, but he specialised in the development of the calculus and mathematical analysis, and their applications to mechanics and mathematical physics, and in the rise of set theory and mathematical logic.
 He was especially interested in characterising how past thinkers, far removed from us in time, view their findings differently from the way we see them now (for example, Euclid).
 He has emphasised the importance of ignorance as an epistemological notion in this task.
-He did extensive research with original sources both published and unpublished, thanks to his reading and spoken knowledge of the main European languages.
+He did extensive research with original sources both published and unpublished, thanks to his fluency in the major European languages.